11–13 Dec 2025

 Submissions close: June 29, 2025 - MC leads notified: from June 30, 2025

-In past years microconferences were organized around topics such as security, scalability, energy efficiency, toolchains, containers, printing, system boot, Android, scheduling, filesystems, tracing, or real-time.
-The LPC microconference track is open to a wide variety of topics as long as it is focussed, concerned with interesting problems, and is related to open source and the wider Linux ecosystem.
-We are happy about a wide range of topics!
+In past years, Microconferences were organized around topics such as security, scalability, energy efficiency, toolchains, containers, printing, system boot, Android, scheduling, filesystems, tracing, or real-time.
+The LPC Microconference track is open to a wide variety of topics as long as it is focused, concerned with interesting problems, and is related to open source and the wider Linux ecosystem.

-Microconferences that have been at previous LPCs should list results and accomplishments in the submission and should make sure to cover follow-up work and new topics.
+Microconferences that have been at previous LPCs should list results and accomplishments from those previous sessions in the submission as well as cover follow-up work and new topics.

 Kernel Summit Presentations Proposals (OPEN)